 Now that James and I were committed to a purchase, after some reflection we found ourselves somewhat relieved the negotiations didn't continue.
 Even though our objective was a long term purchase, I think it's important to remain cognizant of your potential future resale upside.
 This house was too quirky a dwelling in too marginal a location to assure a future profit.
 Plus, the more we processed purchasing an income property, the more we realized we should try spread our total housing expenses over more than one unit to reduce our risks.

 So what other options presented themselves to us?
-Stay tuned for more Tales of Upper Hillsborough.
+We reveal this in our Tales of Upper Hillsborough blog.